Low-Sugar Fresh Peach Frozen Yogurt

 - 2 cups of peeled and diced fresh peaches

 - 1/2 cup sugar-free peach (or apricot preserves)

 - 1/2 cup Golden Monkfruit Sweetener (see notes)

 - For the ice cream maker I have, the container must be well-frozen before you mix the ice cream.
 Follow instructions for the model you have.

 - Peel the peaches, remove pits, and cut into smallish chunks.
 (If your peaches are hard to peel, you can dip them into a pan of boiling water for a few seconds, but the peels came right off on the peaches I had.)

 - Put peaches into food processor fitted with a steel blade and process until they are pureed.

-- Add sugar-free apricot preserves, and Stevia In the Raw Granulated Sweetener (or sweetener of your choice) and Fage Total 0% Greek Yogurt and process just until the mixture is fully combined.
+- Add sugar-free peach or apricot preserves, Golden Monkfruit Sweetener or sweetener of your choice, and Greek Yogurt and process just until the mixture is fully combined.
 (See below if you want to replace the apricot preserves with more peaches)

 - Put the container into the ice cream maker and sit the scraper blade in place.

 - Put lid on and pour the peach-yogurt mixture in with the motor running.